markwilde33/CI-project-three/README.md

       <summary><strong><em>Miscellaneous</em></strong></summary>

-#### Further Testing
+### Further Testing

-The project has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
-Google chrome developer tools where used at every stage of production to isolate issues and improve mobile responsiveness.
-The app was tested across many screen sizes, from very small to very large.
-It is displaying as intended across various devices and in different browsers.
+- Google chrome developer tools where used at every stage of production to isolate issues and improve mobile responsiveness.
+- The app has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
+- The app was tested across many screen sizes, from very small to very large.
+- It is displaying as intended across various devices and in different browsers.

-#### Issues
+### Issues

-The author is not yet proficient in automated testing, and as such, was unable to adhere to a test driven development approach.
+- The author is not yet proficient in automated testing, and as such, was unable to adhere to a test driven development approach.

-On the start_quiz page, there is an issue with the riddle card displaying at a different height than the animal image cards; on some screen sizes.
+- On the start quiz page, there is an issue where, on some screen sizes, the riddle card displays at a different height than the animal image cards.

-There is some white space between the flashed messages and the navbar.
+- There is some white space between the flashed messages and the navbar.
 As some pages use full size background images this pushes the images down a little.
 </details>